howtographql/howtographql/content/backend/graphql-go/2-queries.md

+---
+title: Queries
+pageTitle: "Building a GraphQL Server with Go Backend Tutorial"
+description: "what are queries and implementing a query in gqlgen"
+---

 # Queries <a name="queries"></a>
 In the previous section we setup up the server, Now we try to implement a Query that we defined in `schema.grpahql`.